tedjt/proxies-coolproxies/Readme.md

-# proxies-proxyipchecker
+# proxies-publicproxyservers

-  Scrapes the public proxies list from [proxyipchecker.com](http://proxyipchecker.com/).
+  Scrapes the public proxies list from [publicproxyservers.com](http://publicproxyservers.com/).
 Primarily used as a proxies source list to [proxies](https://github.com/ivolo/proxies).

 ## Example